Napa County pot legalization effort nears milestone

 “We said to the supervisors, ‘If you’re not going to do it, we will,’” he said at the event.

-Alicia Rose, founder of HerbaBuena cannabis company, also spoke at the event and outlined her vision for the future of cannabis as a high-quality product in Napa and elsewhere, similar to wine.

-“I believe that we need to be looking at cannabis the same way we look at the highest expression of wine,” said Rose, an entrepreneur who previously worked in the wine industry.

-Prior to legalization of recreational pot last year at the state level and even now, the industry was too driven by maximizing yields and the level of the prized psychoactive ingredient, THC, in cannabis, said Rose, an association board member.
+Prior to legalization of recreational pot last year at the state level and even now, the industry was too driven by maximizing yields and the level of the prized psychoactive ingredient, THC, in cannabis, said Alicia Rose, an association board member and founder of cannabis company HerbaBuena.

 Instead, quality cannabis, like wine, should be given “the natural biological time to ripen,” Rose said.
 Indoor growers' pushing plants to eight harvests a year was “good when you’re looking at this from a cash crop perspective, perhaps not when you’re looking at this from a highest-expression perspective,” she said.